SHarrison00/fpl_points_predictor/README.md

 ### What was the purpose of the project?

-During my university placement year in 2021, I took on a role as a Data Analyst.
-While the experience was invaluable, I believed there was much more to explore in the realm of data science.
-This curiosity led me to embark on this side project.
-Working on this personal project was a transformative experience.
-The skills and insights I acquired have significantly shaped my professional approach and techniques.

 In 2021, during my university placement year, I began my data science journey in the role of a Data Analyst.
 This experience inspired me to start this side project, one of my first deep dives into the space.
 From this project, I gained invaluable lessons that have since influenced my approach and understanding in the field.